Last updated on May 13, 2022 - My Free Marketing newsletter 👀

-I get about 2 emails a day asking for coffee or advice.
+I get about 2 cold emails a day asking for coffee or advice.

 I used to feel guilty but I figure since the person is being selfish, I can be as well.
 I've written before about "What have you done for me lately?"
 This question applies to a lot of things, especially cold emails, introductions or when asking someone else for something.

 A few days ago I got a surprising email from Dave Daily.

 I want to share what an amazing cold email looks like (and dissect WHY it's so great); it's a great template for those looking for how to write cold emails.
 (Click to Tweet!)

 Subject: How I lost your Sperry's.. and apt.
 And why you should meet with me.

 (He referenced spending money to meet me already.

 I kept bidding them up.. to $600.
 Then I stopped with 3 seconds left and the other person won.

 I didn't want the apartment.
 I was going to use it as an expensive excuse to get an App idea in front of you...and we wear the same size shoes.
 I have since bought a pair of Sperry's..er Sperries?
 Size 11 - they fit!